garylirocks/quickrefs/windows.markdown

 ### Git Credential Manager

-- Useful when you use HTTPS protocol
-- Uses Windows Credential Store to control sensitive infomation
 - Is a secure Git credential helper, provides multi-factor authentication support for Azure DevOps, GitHub and Bitbucket
 - Is included with Git for Windows, select it as the credential helper during installation
+- Uses Windows Credential Store to store credentials

 ## Windows Terminal